ppravesh9111/blog/DEPLOYMENT.md

 3. **Never Share**: Keep your `.env.local` file private
 4. **Production Secrets**: Use strong, unique passwords for production

+## 🔧 GitHub Storage Setup

+Your blog now uses GitHub as a free database!
+See `GITHUB-SETUP.md` for detailed instructions on:
+- Creating a GitHub Personal Access Token
+- Setting up environment variables
+- Migrating existing posts

 ## 🎉 You're Secure!

 Your blog is now: